 If you can refinance, should you?

-What to do if you can’t refinance an underwater mortgage
+What to do if you can’t refinance

 You can attempt to sell your home on the market and persuade the lender to accept whatever price it fetches, even if it is less than the balance you owe on the mortgage.
 This is called a short sale, and cannot be done without lender approval.
-This can take many months and requires lots of paperwork.

-A short sale may be suitable if the only other option is waiting for the bank to foreclose on your home.
+Short sales can take many months and require lots of paperwork.
+But they may be suitable if the only other option is waiting for the bank to foreclose on your home.